Ownership of LinkedIn contacts

 LinkedIn contacts and standard confidentiality terms

 The LinkedIn contacts raised problems.
 Standard form confidentiality and restrictive covenant clauses do not address the fact that an employee’s LinkedIn contacts may not be confidential because other people can view an employee’s LinkedIn contacts.

-So an employee could argue he owns the LinkedIn information, and/or the employer has no right of access to his account.
+An employee can argue that they own their LinkedIn account information and the employer has no right of access to their account.

 LinkedIn operates in a way that makes restrictive covenants difficult to enforce.
-When an employee moves to a competitor he updates his LinkedIn details.
-His connections learn of his status change.
-Arguably, this is not a targeted request to do business that would amount to a breach of a normal non-solicitation clause.
+When an employee moves to a competitor they update their LinkedIn details.
+Their connections learn of this status change.
+Arguably, however, this is not a targeted request to do business that would amount to a breach of a normal non-solicitation clause.

 We recommended our client instituted: